The Oldest House in Santa Fe

 8. Hiking In Santa Fe

-There is no better way to see Santa Fe’s gorgeous landscapes than to go for a hike.
+There is no better way to see gorgeous landscapes than to go for a hike on one of the many Santa Fe trails.

-You get in a good workout so you don’t feel too guilty eating the yummy New Mexican cuisine.
+The bonus of getting in a good workout is so you don’t feel too guilty eating the amazing New Mexican cuisine.

 There are plenty of Santa Fe hiking trails to choose from, but a few hikes that are great for the fall foliage are the Aspen Vista Trail and the Tesuque Trail.